ALS study seeks to understand what really matters to patients

 Summary

-This study looks at how physical abilities impact the quality of life for people with ALS, a disease that weakens muscles over time.
+This study looks at how physical abilities impact the quality of life of people with ALS, a disease that weakens muscles over time.
 About 30 adults with ALS will fill out questionnaires about their daily function and well-being during regular clinic visits for up to two years.
-No new treatments are tested—the goal is to better understand what matters most to patients as the disease progresses.
+The goal is to better understand what factors most affect their quality of life, since there is no cure yet.

 Get updates